aws-samples/sample-for-content-moderation/backend_cdk_node/README.md

 - File Read Expiration Time (Optional) ❗ ❗ ❗

 ```
-"file_expiration_time": "604800"
+"file_expiration_time": "3600"
 ```

 All files uploaded to the specified S3 directory are configured with encrypted temporary access links.
 You can configure how long the link will be valid (in seconds).
-The maximum value is 604800 seconds (7 days).
+The maximum value is 3600 seconds (6 hours).

 ## 4. Upload Images, Configure Push (Optional)